sfiera/pocket-adapters/ngp.md

 ## Latched

 Because the Game Boy has fewer address pins (16) than the Neo Geo Pocket (21), the adapter includes an LC374A octal flip-flop.
-The flip-flop latches address pins A1:5 on a positive CLK edge and provdes them as A16:20.
+The flip-flop latches address pins A1:5 on a positive CLK edge and provides them as A16:20.
 Three outputs are unused and their inputs pulled high:

 | FF Pin | FF Use | NGP Pin | NGP Use |
 | --- | --- | --- | --- |